kyma-project/kyma/components/kyma-operator/README.md

   make verify
   ```

-## Rebuild k8s client libraries
+## Rebuild Kubernetes client libraries

-After introducing changes to `apis/installer/v1alpha1` package you have to regenerate client libraries by running:
+After introducing changes to the `apis/installer/v1alpha1` package, you have to regenerate client libraries by running:
   ```
   sh ./hack/update-codegen.sh
   ```